 Unjustifiable Business Model

-Stock tips providers find a good stock that can give solid returns and instead of investing or trading in it, they let others profit from it for a fee.
+Stock tips providers find a good stock that can give solid returns, and instead of investing or trading in it, they let others profit from it for a fee.

-I just don’t understand such business model.
+I just don’t understand such a business model.

 What will you do?